vorner/rust-presentations/101_for_cpp.md

 * If value is missing, it panics in *defined* manner
 * The `unwrap` is visible in the code and conveys the intention

 ---

-# OOP

-* Allows for adding methods to *any* types
-  - Including primitive types
-* Constructors are not special
-  - Simply a static method returning an instance
-  - By convention called `new`
-* Destructors by implementing the `Drop` trait
-* Copying by implementing the `Clone` trait
-  - Can be auto-generated by the compiler (opt-in)
-* Assignment and similar *moves*
-  - Not copies, unlike in C++
-  - Original ceases to exist
-  - Equivalent of `memcpy`

----